axprin/thermin.js/README.md

 [Demo](https://cdn.rawgit.com/axprin/thermin.js/master/index.html)

 Thermin.js is an easily extendable and simple-to-incorporate jQuery plugin for a [theremin](https://en.wikipedia.org/wiki/Theremin).
-It is controlled by mouse position, where the x-axis is pitch and the y-axis is volume.
+It is controlled by mouse position of a selected element, where the x-axis is pitch and the y-axis is volume.

 ## Usage